 **This post was originally published on August 2020.
 It has been updated to be more helpful.

+Fun fact!
 Did you know that its origin is from Japan?
 This sauce was inspired from umeboshi, a traditional Japanese recipe made with pickled plums (ume plums).

 What Does It Taste Like?

+It’s like sweet and sour sauce but more and better!
+Chamoy is sweet, sour, salty, spicy, and a little tart.….the perfect combination of flavors.
 Since it does contain chili powder it has a spice flavor.
 However, it’s not “hot” since it’s balanced with the sweetness of the prunes, apricots and sugar.

-How to make Chamoy
+How to make this Chamoy recipe

 Making your own could not be easier!
 It’s all about finding the perfect ingredient ratios to accommodate your taste.
 Let’s get started!

-- Start by cooking all ingredients in a medium saucepan including the 6 cups of water.
 Do not add the lime juice yet.
 Cook all ingredients in saucepan except the lime juice.

 - Bring all ingredients to a boil and reduce heat to low.
 Simmer for 30 minutes.
+Turn off heat and rest until cooled off before blending.
+About 10 minutes.

 - Add everything to a blender including the lime juice and blend well.